Interim Dean of the college

 Assistant Dean of Administration and Employee Experience

-Dagmar Whitaker is the Human Resources Manager for the College of Professional Studies.
-Dagmar oversees all human resources (HR) functions and initiatives, providing full-cycle human resources support for the College.
+Dagmar Whitaker is the head of the Human Resources, Administration and Employee Experience in the College of Professional Studies.
+Dagmar oversees all human resources (HR) functions and initiatives for staff and faculty and provides full-cycle human resources support for the College.
 She collaborates with Dean Loeffelholz, College leadership, business partners in Human Resources Management, and the Office of the General Counsel to provide strategic direction related to the role of HR within the College.
-Dagmar is also responsible for addressing all employee relations matters and assists in other areas of College administration, including academic human resources, faculty experience, events, and general process improvement and design.
+Dagmar is also responsible for addressing all employee relations matters and assists in other areas of College administration, including academic human resources, faculty experience, employee engagement, process improvement and design, and workforce planning and development.
+Dagmar is actively involved in various professional working groups within the College and the University; helping to enhance employee satisfaction, experience and learning.
+Prior to joining Northeastern University, Dagmar held various HR positions in the education field, including at Boston University, Foreign Service Institute, and Charles University in Prague, Czech Republic.
+Dagmar holds a BA in Humanities and Social Sciences and an MA in International Relations and Diplomacy from Anglo-American University in Prague, Czech Republic.
+Dagmar is an active member of various HR professional organizations such as Society of Human Resource Management, Northeast HR Association, HR Certification Institute and Human Capital Institute.
+Dagmar also holds several HR professional certifications.
+Dagmar is passionate about making a positive impact, keeping employees engaged and enhancing creativity and diversity in a workplace.

 Executive Assistant to the Dean